nawawi/klish/doc/klish.md

  * [subcommands Subcommands] support.
 The special type of PARAMs was implemented.
 It's a fixed word (the sequence of symbols with no spaces) that can be found among another arguments.
 It can be optional and mean a flag.
  * [nested_params Nested parameters] support.
 The parameters can be nested.
 The child (nested) parameters follow the parent parameter.
 This feature use in parameter branching and with optional parameters.
 If optional parameter is entered then all the child parameters follow.
 If the optional parameter was not entered than the child parameters will not be used.
  * [switch_subcommand Switch subcommands] support.
 The special type of subcommand allows to choose one argument of the list of possible arguments as a next positional parameter.
 So together with the [nested_params nested parameters] it implements the branching.
 The argument list can be non-linear.
  * [cisco_config CISCO-like config] support.
 In some cases the CLI is rather useless without configuration commands storing.
-The new XML tag [CONFIG] was implemented to support interaction beetween Klish and some external (or internal) mechanism to store some commands sequence i.e. CISCO-like configuration.
-On each succesfully executed command the Klish can execute special callback function that get current command information and can communicate to external tool to store commands or use the internal mechanisms.
+The new XML tag [CONFIG] was implemented to support interaction between Klish and some external (or internal) mechanism to store some commands sequence i.e. CISCO-like configuration.
+On each successfully executed command the Klish can execute special callback function that get current command information and can communicate to external tool to store commands or use the internal mechanisms.
  * [konfd Configuration daemon].
 The configuration daemon [konfd] can store the current CISCO-like configuration information (running-config).
 Any Klish or another process can communicate to [konfd] via socket.
 There is special string-oriented protocol to set new entries to the running-config, remove existent entries or get current config state.
  * [CLISH_VIEW The initial view redefinition].
 User can define CLISH_VIEW environment variable to set initial view instead of the initial view from STARTUP tag.
  * [Klish_examples The Klish specific XML examples].
 The Klish source tree contain the Klish specific XML examples that show basic CISCO-like interface to configure network interfaces and routing in Linux system.